goruck/all/README.md

 Note: replace the X's in key.ext with the IP address or hostname of your server.

-Production code should use certificates signed by a real CA and a FQDN for the server, registered with a DNS.
-The server also uses TCP Wrapper daemon for secure access.
+Production code should use certificates signed by a real CA. The server also uses TCP Wrapper daemon for secure access.
 TCP Wrapper uses the *hosts_ctl()* system call from libwrap library to limit client access via the rules defined in /etc/host.deny and /etc/host.allow files.
 The rules are set so that only clients with local IP addresses and AWS IP addresses are allowed access to the server.

 The application code needs to be compiled with the relevant libraries and executed with su privileges, per the following.